frictionlessdata/frictionless-py/README.md

 Frictionless is a framework to describe, extract, validate, and transform tabular data.
 It supports a great deal of data sources and formats, as well as provides popular platforms integrations.
 The framework is powered by the lightweight yet comprehensive [Frictionless Data Specifications](https://specs.frictionlessdata.io/).

-> **[Important Notice]** `goodtables` was renamed to `frictionless` since version 3.
+> **[Important Notice]** We have renamed `goodtables` to `frictionless` since version 3.
 The framework got various improvements and was extended to be a complete data solution.
 The change in not breaking for the existing software so no actions are required.
-Please read the [Migration Guide](https://github.com/frictionlessdata/frictionless-py/blob/master/docs/target/migration-guide/README.md) to start working with Frictionless for Python.
+Please read the [Migration Guide](https://github.com/frictionlessdata/frictionless-py/blob/master/docs/target/migration-guide/README.md) to migrate from `goodtables` to Frictionless Framework.
 > - we continue to bug-fix `goodtables@2.x` in this [branch](https://github.com/frictionlessdata/goodtables-py/tree/goodtables) as well as it's available on [PyPi](https://pypi.org/project/goodtables/) as it was before
 > - please note that `frictionless@3.x` version's API, we're working on at the moment, is not stable
 > - we will release `frictionless@4.x` by the end of 2020 to be the first SemVer/stable version

 ## Purpose